MicrobiologyETHZ/mbarq/docs/salmonella.md

 ## Counting

-Now we are ready to analyze our samples (i.e. fecal pellets collected from different mice on different day p.i.).
+Now we are ready to analyze our samples (i.e. fecal pellets collected from different mice on different days p.i.).
 For each sample, you would need to run `mbarq count` command to generate a table of barcode counts.

 **Files needed for this analysis**: